firstbatchxyz/hollowdb-prover-go/README.md

 	})
 ```

+The resulting proof and public signals are stringified JSON objects.

-The user must be aware of the following with regards to Go's JSON marshalling logic:
+The user must be aware of the following with regards to Go's JSON marshalling logic with respect to the user inputs:

 - Maps have their keys sorted lexicographically
 - Structs keys are marshalled in the order defined in the struct